 Finding the cheapest way to ship is important for padding profit margins.
 And it isn’t always as static as you might think.
 For instance, though FedEx may offer more affordable rates for parcels over a certain weight, seasonal surcharges or fees may increase them above other carriers.

 To use the most competitive rates, it’s good to continually calculate the most affordable shipping rates.
 While it may not always be possible to automate the service based on available rates at a given time, you can automate the service with the current lowest rate for a given package.

-However, many API tools give you the ability to.
+However, many API tools give you the ability to do so.
 Regardless of how you automate or determine the most affordable rates, staying in the loop about upcoming carrier changes is crucial.
-This is particularly true since COVID keeps causing more peak surcharges for many carriers.
+This is particularly true since the pandemic keeps causing more peak surcharges for many carriers.

 3. Automatically Apply Shipping Services